claforte/mixamotoopenpose/README.md

 `pip install pillow numpy opencv-python`

 Download an animation from Mixamo as a Collada .dae file.
-(Recommended without skin for smaller file size.)
+(Recommended without skin for smaller file size.
+DO NOT reduce keyframes!)
 Extract the zip folder so you have the standard .dae file itself.

 Run mixamo_to_openpose.py with the required input and output arguments